Neat-Keat/TUnotes/SEM5/COSC350/Day 12 (Exam 2 Content).md

 Multiplexing and Demultiplexing

 # Multiplexing Concepts
-- typically, w communicating stations will not utilize the fullc apacity of a data link
+- typically, w communicating stations will not utilize the full capacity of a data link
 - for efficiency, it should be possible to share that capacity
 - such sharing is called multiplexing